ahawkins/hawkins.io/blog/_posts/2012-07-10-what_javascript_needs.md

 One possible solution is to simply treat to put "./" on the load path.
 The js VM simply has to have read access to files in that directory.
 It's common practice to package js applications as a single directory.
-It's the browser's VM to make files available over HTTP.
+The browser's VM's responsibility to make files available over HTTP.
 For example: say you have this directory structure:

 ```
 ./